Excellent! Looks like you've mastered all parts of the SQL Basics course. Congratulations!

 For example, if John Smith places an order for 2 roses and 1 lily, there will be two

-purchase_items in this specific purchase: one describing the roses (the column
+purchase_items in this specific purchase: one identifying a rose (the column

-quantity would contain the value 2 here) and one describing the lily (column
+quantity would contain the value 2 here) and one identifying athe lily (column

 quantity would contain the value 1 here).

-All purchase ids are stored chronologically, i.e. the last id placed in the shop has the greatest id.
+All purchase IDs are stored chronologically, i.e., the last ID placed in the shop has the highest ID.